 In their labs, the research team created viruses with varying combinations of amino acids and found that changing one of these acids allowed the viruses to escape immunity.
 Previously, researchers believed that a number of other changes were needed to outsmart a vaccination.

 “This work is a major step forward in our understanding of the evolution of flu viruses and could possibly enable us to predict that evolution,” Smith said in a press release.
 “If we can do that, then we can make flu vaccines that would be even more effective than the current vaccine.”

 Just as viruses can evolve around vaccinations, bacteria can evolve around antibiotics, leaving our best medications useless against certain strains.

 The CDC says that the majority of chest infections related to the common cold are related to viruses, which are not affected by antibiotics.
 As many as 10 million children each year are at risk of complications caused by unnecessary antibiotic prescriptions.

-While the rate at which doctors are prescribing antibiotics is decreasing, last week the CDC released a set of new guidelines for giving children antibiotics for the common cold.
+While the rate at which doctors are prescribing antibiotics is decreasing, last week the CDC released a set of

 Besides fueling antibiotic resistance, the unnecessary use of antibiotics frequently causes side effects including nausea, diarrhea, vomiting, dizziness, and headache.